mebe/birdmonger/README.md

 - [ ] Support H2
 - [ ] Support hijacks?
 - [ ] Fix sleep in spec before(:all)
+- [ ] Add a script that updates the NOTICE file and licenses/ files automatically

 ## License

+The Gem packaged release of this software bundles some of its dependencies.
+See NOTICE for all attribution notices.
+See licenses/ subdirectory for the individual licenses of components without specific NOTICE policies.

+### Birdmonger

 Copyright (c) 2018 Iikka Niinivaara, RELEX Solutions